-An increase in net interest and dividend income before provision for loan losses, which grew to \$62.3 million as compared to \$53.3 million for the year ended June 30, 2018.
-The increase was primarily due to higher average balances in the LASG originated portfolio, partially offset by higher rates paid on deposits and higher average balances in the deposit portfolio.
+• An increase in net interest and dividend income before provision for loan losses, which grew to \$65.0 million for the year ended June 30, 2020, as compared to \$62.3 million for the year ended June 30, 2019.
+The increase was primarily due to higher interest income in the LASG portfolio and lower interest expense related to subordinated debt, partially offset by lower interest income on cash held by the Bank.